bhaeussermann/elixir-naughts-and-crosses/README.md

 mix escript.build
 ```

-And to run the application run
+And to start the application run

 ```
 ./naughts_and_crosses